asonnino/key-transparency/README.md

 ## Quick Start

 The core protocols are written in Rust, but all benchmarking scripts are written in Python and run with [Fabric](http://www.fabfile.org/).
-To deploy and benchmark a testbed of 4 witnesse on your local machine, clone the repo and install the python dependencies:
+To deploy and benchmark a test bed of 4 witnesse on your local machine, clone the repo and install the python dependencies:

 ```bash
 git clone https://github.com/asonnino/key-transparency.git